xperiments/p1touch/README.md

 - **Top Bar**: Displays WiFi, camera, timelapse, and AMS status.
 - **Light Control**: Toggle the printer's light on/off.
 - **Temperature Indicators**: Real-time nozzle, bed, and chamber temperature indicators.
-- **Status Area**: Shows a "Ready" message when the printer is idle; during printing, it displays print control buttons, progress, and estimated time.
-Allows real-time print speed adjustment.
+- **Status Area**: The Status Area on the touch screen serves two main purposes:

+  - **Idle State**: When the printer is not in use, it displays a "Ready" message with the main logo.
+  - **Printing State**: During printing, it provides pause/stop buttons, a progress bar, layer info, and a print speed selector for real-time control and monitoring.

 ### Temperature / Fan Screen

-- **Temperature Indicators**: Display nozzle, bed, and chamber temperatures.
-- **Temperature Adjustment**: Tap on any indicator to change the temperature or fan speed.
+On this screen, you'll find four buttons, each representing the temperature or fan speed of a specific sensor.
+Tapping any of these buttons will direct you to a numeric keyboard screen where you can easily adjust the corresponding temperature or speed value.
+After making your changes, you can return to the initial screen with a simple tap.

 ### Control Screen

+This screen provides essential controls for managing your printer:

-- **Homing**: Home the printer.
+- **Homing**: Initiates printer homing procedure.
-- **XYZ Position Control**: Precise control over the print head's XYZ position.
+- **XYZ Position Control**: Enables precise control of the print head's XYZ position.
-- **Step Size**: Switch between 1mm and 10mm head movement steps.
+- **Step Size**: Allows you to toggle between 1mm and 10mm head movement increments for finer or quicker adjustments.

 ### Filament Screen